HOTEL INVESTMENT - 2022/3

 The learning and teaching strategy is developed in this module to facilitate active learning and to support students in achieving the learning outcomes.

 - Lectures incorporating class-room participation for better understanding.

-- Tutorial sessions for solving problems to understand the contents covered in lectures.
-The tutorials cover worked examples which are an integral part of the module.
+- Seminars sessions for solving problems to understand the contents covered in lectures.
+The seminars cover worked examples which are an integral part of the module.
 Tutor will provide the necessary support during these sessions for deeper understanding practical examples, articles, case studies and long problem solutions.

 - Utilizing SurreyLearn as the main pool of resources including lecture handouts, tutorial problems, mock exercises, articles, case studies, and discussions.
 Besides using SurreyLearn as the main means of communication to establish resource efficiency and communicational effectiveness.

 - Support of lecture material by directed reading in selected.